svene/directory_template/DEVELOPMENT.md

 * add local .m2 to grab resolvers: see: http://groovy.codehaus.org/Grape#Grape-CustomizeIvysettings

 ###Template Development
+If you have installed a new snapshot version of 'directory_template' into your local maven respository you first need to manually remove the old cached version from your grapes ($HOME/.groovy/grapes) since the grape mechanism is not able to detect snapshot updates.

 * after having done some development work in your template (e.g. simplejava)
   * TODO: implement feature 'install from folder'
   * execute: groovy start.groovy install -folder <somefolder>